Last Updated on February 15, 2021 by Stephanie Boucher

 How to use this page

-Download the Alphabetical list (Click link below) and note the grave numbers of the names you are seeking:
+Download the Alphabetical list (click link below) and note the reference for the names you are seeking:

 Area D (Smarden Churchyard)

 Area E (Smarden Churchyard)

 The PCC of St. Michael the Archangel, Smarden, is very grateful for the careful detailed research and work of Heather Bradshaw who has compiled the maps and spreadsheets.

 Many of the graves are very old and badly eroded making them difficult to read.
 Their legibility also varies with the weather, light and time of day (for example, sometimes it was possible to read part of an inscription in the morning only for it to disappear in the afternoon as the sun moved round).
 However it was possible in a lot of cases to decipher enough text to be able to match the grave with an inscription in the Rev Francis Haslewood’s book ‘Memorials of Smarden’ which recorded inscriptions up to 1886.
 Where text has been taken from the book to fill in the gaps of what can be read today, this has been typed in blue on the spreadsheet below.

 A digital copy of the book can be seen using the link below: